concur/developer.concur.com/quick-expense/index.markdown

 The Quick Expense web service allows developers to:

 * Post an expense entry to Concur without requiring any client specific configuration data.
-* Get a list of quick expenses for a company or a user.
+* Get a list of quick expenses for a company or aÂ user.

-Concur Expense consumes quick expenses posted for OAuth Consumers that are Concur Expense users.
-Expense users can view quick expenses or add them to expense reports these ways:
+Concur Expense consumes quick expenses posted for OAuth Consumers that are Concur Expense users.Â Expense users can view quick expenses or add them to expense reports these ways:

 * Using the Expenses area of the Concur mobile application
 * Using the Smart Expenses list when creating a new report online